 - ½ Kosher salt

 - ¼ black pepper freshly ground

 - ½ cup balsamic vinegar

 - 1 lb haddock cut into 4 individual fillets

-- 6 sprigs of fresh thyme
+- 6 sprigs thyme fresh, plus more for garnish, chopped

-- Heat oven to 400 F.
+- Heat oven to 400°F.

 - Bring 2 cups of water in a medium pan to a boil over high heat.
 Add the onions and cook for 1 minute.
 Drain.
 When cool enough to handle, use a knife to snip off the ends of the onions.
 Use your fingers to gently squeeze the onion out of the skin.
 Set aside.

 - Heat 3 tablespoons of oil in a large saucepan/skillet over medium-high heat.
 Add onions and mushrooms and a good pinch of salt and pepper and sauté, stirring occasionally, until nicely browned and soft, about 10 to 12 minutes.